I'm reordering some things here in the Obama stack.

 This year is taking shape as their worst on record, with a double-digit drop in advertising revenue raising serious questions about the survival of some papers and the solvency of their parent companies.

-Ad revenue, the primary source of newspaper income, began sliding two years ago, and his hiring freezes turned to buyouts and then to layoffs.
+Ad revenue, the primary source of newspaper income, began sliding two years ago.

-One of the problems, of course, is what's happened to housing market.
+One of the problems, of course, is what's happened to the housing market.

-Real estate ads are not as uh is not as numerous as they used to be.
+Real estate ads are not as numerous as they used to be.

-The LA Times is mentioned in this New York Times story as a paper particularly hard hit by falling advertising revenues.
+The LA Times, as mentioned in this New York Times story, is a paper particularly hard hit by falling advertising revenues.

 By the way, I wish to point out here that our advertising revenues here at the EIB network are not falling, and they have yet to fall in 20 years.

-But I wonder why advertising rates in newspapers are falling.
+But I wonder why advertising rates at newspapers are falling.

 Could it be there's nothing worth in a newspaper looking at these days?